oracle/node-oracledb/INSTALL.md

 The destination computer's `PATH` needs to include Visual Studio redistributables.
-If you used Oracle client 11.2 then the Visual Studio 2005 restributable is required.
+If you used Oracle client 11.2 then the Visual Studio 2005 redistributable is required.
 For Oracle client 12.1, use the Visual Studio 2010 redistributable.

 You can also find out the version required by locating the library